PolandOfficial Name: Republic of Poland

 Travel & Transportation

-TRAFFIC SAFETY AND ROAD CONDITIONS: While in Poland, you may encounter road conditions that differ significantly from those in the United States.
+TRAFFIC SAFETY AND ROAD CONDITIONS: Road conditions in Poland differ significantly from those in the United States.
 The information below concerning Poland is provided for general reference only, and may not be completely accurate in a particular location or circumstance.

-You should note that road fatalities are high in Poland, placing it among the more dangerous places to drive in Europe.
+Road fatalities are high in Poland, placing it among one of the more dangerous places to drive in Europe.
 There has been a substantial increase in the number of cars on Polish roads and driving, especially after dark, is hazardous.
 Roads are sometimes narrow, poorly lit, frequently under repair (especially in the summer months), and are often also used by pedestrians and cyclists.
-The Ministry of Infrastructure has a program called “Black Spot” (Czarny Punkt), which places signs at locations with a particularly high number of accidents and/or casualties.
-The signs have a black spot on a yellow background, and the road area around the “black spot” is marked with red diagonal lines.

 Alcohol consumption is frequently a contributing factor in accidents.
 Polish law provides virtually zero tolerance for driving under the influence of alcohol, and penalties for doing so (defined as a blood alcohol level of 0.02 or higher) include a fine and probation or imprisonment for up to two years.
 Penalties for drivers involved in accidents are severe, and can include imprisonment from six months to eight years or, in the case of drivers under the influence of alcohol or drugs, up to twelve years.